whartonn/whartonn.github.io/README.md

 - Docker on an M1+ Mac, uses QEMU for virtualization of x86_64 containers (slower 😢).

 ### Coding / Tech
-- DON'T use networksolutions.com as a domain name registrar.
-Too many dark patterns (e.g.: 3 unnecessary days to get an Authorization Code emailed to transfer a domain to another service).
+- DON'T use networksolutions.com as a domain registrar.
+So many dark patterns(!)
+  -  3 unnecessary days to get an authorization code emailed to transfer a domain to another registrar.
+  -  An additional 5-7 unnecessary days to wait for confirmation of a transfer after the authorization code was processed by the registrar.
 - python: convert various files to markdown library: [https://github.com/microsoft/markitdown](https://github.com/microsoft/markitdown)
 - cool private sharing: [https://bitwarden.com/products/send](https://bitwarden.com/products/send)
 - python package mgmt/venvs [https://github.com/astral-sh/uv](https://github.com/astral-sh/uv)